What happens next? Day by day after the death of the Queen

 Lying in state will continue until 6.30am.

-The coffin will be taken in a grand military procession from the Palace of Westminster to Westminster Abbey for the state funeral.
+The coffin will be taken in a grand military procession from the Palace of Westminster to Westminster Abbey for the state funeral at 11am.

-Senior members of the family are expected to follow behind – just like they did for the funeral of Diana, Princess of Wales, and the Duke of Edinburgh.

 The military will line the streets and also join the procession.